krichelj/krichelj.github.io/index.md

 **Teaching Assistant and Researcher**\
-Ben Gurion University of the Negev, Beer Sheva, Israel\
+Ben Gurion University of the Negev\
+Beer Sheva, Israel\
 2020-2021

 - Conducting research with a team of six members from Mechanical Engineering, Computer Science and Software Engineering